So you want to get going in a hurry? To illustrate the use of SWIG,

 Building a Tcl module

-At the UNIX prompt, type the following (shown for Linux, see the SWIG Wiki Shared Libraries FAQ page for help with other operating systems):
+At the UNIX prompt, type the following (shown for Ubuntu, see the SWIG Wiki Shared Libraries FAQ page for help with other operating systems):

 unix % swig -tcl example.i